Robust Safety Filters for Lipschitz-Bounded Adaptive Closed-Loop Systems with Structured Uncertainties: Preliminaries Problem Formulation

 where \(\bm{x}_p \in \mathbb{R}^n\) is the plant state vector, \(\bm{u} \in \mathbb{R}^m\) is the control input, \(A_p \in \mathbb{R}^{n \times n}\) is an unknown but assumed constant system matrix, \(B_p \in \mathbb{R}^{n \times m}\) is a known full-rank input matrix and $\Lambda \in \mathbb{R}^{m \times m}$ is assumed to be unknown, with $\Lambda$ being diagonal and strictly positive constant matrix.

-The object of the here proposed control design is to determine a $u$ for \eqref{eq:LinearPlantModel_Problem} such that the plant state $x_p$ tracks a desired reference $ x_d$ and that for any initial condition $x_0 := x(t_0) \in S$, it is ensured that the plant state vector $x_p$ stays within the safe set $S \in \mathbf{R}^n$.
-This is equivalent to having the control input ensures that there is a CBF with $h(x) \geq 0$ for $\forall t \geq 0$.
+The objective of the proposed control design is to determine a $u$ for \eqref{eq:LinearPlantModel_Problem} such that the plant state $x_p$ tracks a desired reference $ x_d$ and that for any initial condition $x_0 := x(t_0) \in S$, it is ensured that the plant state vector $x_p$ stays within the safe set $S \in \mathbf{R}^n$.
+Equivalently, the control input must ensure that the CBF condition is satisfied, i.e., \(h(x_p(t)) \geq 0\) for all \(t \geq t_0\).